 *I did not art direct, produce, or build the games.

 The TripAdvisor TV app came to life in a design sprint prior to the 4th generation Apple TV release.
-Our small team (2 engineers, 1 PM, 1 designer) shipped the app in just a month.
+Our team of four shipped the app in just a month.

 We learned in user research that while many people watch television with devices in hand, TVs are still one of the few screens we share with loved ones.
 We had an opportunity to bring people together with shared wanderlust.